KlipperScreen/KlipperScreen/docs/Configuration.md

 calibrate_x_position: 100
 calibrate_y_position: 100

+# Bed Screws
+# define the screw positons required for odd number of screws in a comma separated list
+# possible values are: bl, br, bm, fl, fr, fm, lm, rm
+# they correspond to back-left, back-right, back-middle, front-left, front-right, front-middle, left-middle, left-right
+screw_positions: ""

+# Rotation is useful if the screen is not directly in front of the machine.
+# Valid values are 0 90 180 270
+screw_rotation: 0

 # Screen DPMS
 # By default DPMS is used to turn off the screen, this should prevent burn-in and save power.
 # However if you find that your screen doesn't turn off because it doesn't support it